-Golf Swings & the Sacroiliac Joint
+Golf Swings and the Sacroiliac Joint

-The Sacroiliac Joint
+The Sacroiliac Joint (or SI joint)

 You have two sacroiliac joints located at the base of your spine between a section of vertebrae called the sacrum -- the fused vertebrae at the end of your spine -- and the iliac bones of your pelvis.

 Golf Swing and the Lower Back

-The sacroiliac joints provide very little benefit to your swing, but they can bring pain to your game.
-From address to follow through, you bend, tilt and twist your hips and lower back.
-That hip motion utilizes all the muscles in the core of you body -- your hips, abdominals, obliques and lower back -- which all eventually tie into the sacroiliac joints.
+The sacroiliac joints provide very little benefit to your swing mechanics, but they can bring back problems to your game.
+From address to follow through, you bend, tilt and twist your hips and lower back, causing lots of dysfunction within your mid to lower body.
+That hip motion utilizes all the muscles in the core of your body -- your hips, abdominals, obliques and lower back -- which all eventually tie into the sacroiliac joints.

 Preventing Sacroiliac Injury

 To work your glutes and lower back, lie on your back with your knees bent up toward the ceiling.
 Slowly lift your pelvis and lower back off the floor by tightening your glutes and hamstrings.
 Hold for 30 seconds and release the stretch.

 Treating the Sacroiliac Joint

-Chronic pain in your lower back can be a sign of injury to the muscles around the sacroiliac joint or the joints themselves.
-You should have those injuries looked at by a doctor, who may recommend rest, ice or heat therapy, anti-inflammatory drugs or physical therapy to treat and heal the injury.
+Chronic pain in your lower back can be a sign of a common injury to the muscles around the sacroiliac joint or the joints themselves.
+You should have those injuries looked at by a sports medicine doctor or at a chiropractic office, who may recommend rest, ice or heat therapy, anti-inflammatory drugs or physical therapy to treat and heal the injury.

 David Raudenbush has more than 20 years of experience as a literacy teacher, staff developer and literacy coach.
 He has written for newspapers, magazines and online publications, and served as the editor of "Golfstyles New Jersey Magazine."
 Raudenbush holds a bachelor's degree in journalism and a master's degree in education.